We welcome as members individuals and organisations who care for Hammersmith.

-The Capability Brown Statue project, fund-raised and supported by the society
+The Capability Brown Statue project, supported by the society.

 The 12-page October Newsletter has been published and circulated to subscribing members.
 Subjects include: